Ellen Watson: Legacy

 Those who knew her spoke highly of Watson.
 A stage station operator, Harry Ward, described Watson as "a fine looking woman", saying: "Other women looked down on her in those days, but no matter what she was or did she had a big heart.
 Nobody went hungry around her."

-Watson is the only woman to have been hanged in Wyoming.
-Her death, and that of Averell, "became symbols of the societal contempt raging against rustlers during the latter part of the nineteenth century."
+Watson's death, and that of Averell, "became symbols of the societal contempt raging against rustlers during the latter part of the nineteenth century".
 The Cattle Kate myth was largely accepted until the late 20th century, when composer George Hufsmith began researching Watson's life for an opera, The Lynching of Sweetwater.
 He received a lot of information from her family and eventually used his research in writing a biography of Watson.

 Watson's relatives erected a marker in 1989 at her grave site to commemorate her death.

 The 1953 movie The Redhead from Wyoming was loosely based on the myth of Watson as Kate Maxwell.
 Maureen O'Hara played a madam who inadvertently helped Averell (William Bishop) run a cattle rustling empire.
 Another highly fictionalized version of the lives of Ella Watson and James Averell was produced in 1980.
 Heaven's Gate, directed by Michael Cimino and starring Kris Kristofferson and Isabelle Huppert, was "one of the most costly films ever made - and one of Hollywood's biggest box office failures".

-"Witness to a Lynching", a 1972 episode of Alias Smith and Jones, was based on the Averell-Watson hanging.
+"Witness to a Lynching", a 1972 episode of Alias Smith and Jones, was based on the Averell-Watson hanging, as was one part of the 2002 TV movie The Johnson County War, with Rachel Ward playing Queenie, a character based loosely on Watson.

 Watson's story appears in Red Light Women of the Rocky Mountain by Jan MacKell and includes an illustration of her made by Herndon Davis.